feziodoshi/dnn_contour_integration/README.md

 # Step 1: Extract the file from the relevant files folder
 tar -xvf relevant_files/<weights or dataset folder>/<filename> -C relevant_files/<weights or dataset folder>
 # Step 2: Navigate to the folder of interest and move it to the parent directory (using the mv command):
-# a) For model weights find the model weights folder and move it to the parent directory
+# a) For model weights find the model_weights folder and move it to the parent directory
+# b) For additional model weights find the additional_model_weights folder and move it to the parent directory
-# b) For datasets you can move the model-training or model-psychophysics dataset in the relevant location.
+# c) For datasets you can move the model-training or model-psychophysics dataset in the relevant location.
 However you will have to add the absolute paths in all config files provided in each subdirectory to run the notebooks
 ```